HadiBagheri9/HadiBagheri9/README.md

 - 👋 Hi, I’m @HadiBagheri9
-- 👀 I’m interested in Programming, Developing special softwares, Traveling, etc..
+- 👀 I’m interested in Programming, Developing special softwares, Traveling, etc.
-- 🌱 I’m currently learning Computer sciences, C# language and ASP.NET MVC.
+- 🌱 I’m currently learning Computer sciences, C# language and Cryptography.
-- 💞️ I’m looking to collaborate on any C# project
-- 📫 How to reach me : Email(bagherihadi191@gmail.com) Telegram(@hadi_bagheri_9) Instagram(@hadi.bagheri.9)
+- 📫 How to reach me : Email(bagherihadi191@gmail.com) Telegram(@hadi_bagheri_9)
+- 🌲 My concentration is on developing windows applications.
 - 😄 Pronouns: He/Him
-- ⚡ Fact: What you are deeply thinking about or your mind is engaged in, it will make your tomorrow.

 <!---
 HadiBagheri9/HadiBagheri9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.